aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-ods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert OTT files to ODS format for various reasons.
+OTT files are mainly used for creating documents with rich text formatting, while ODS files are used for creating spreadsheets with data.
+Converting OTT to ODS allows developers to create spreadsheets with rich text formatting.

+<h2>How Aspose.Total Helps for OTT to ODS Conversion</h2>
-For a Python developer, who is trying to add a OTT to ODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps developers to automate the conversion process from OTT to ODS.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert OTT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into desired Microsoft Excel format.
+This API also provides features like creating, manipulating, and converting spreadsheets.
+It also supports a wide range of features like creating charts, tables, and pivot tables.
+It also supports features like formatting cells, rows, and columns.

 {{% /blocks/products/pf/feature-page-summary %}}